justdroo/permalight-buttons/README.md

 4. Designed a flat button that reflected the Permalight design.
-Based on mobile view after clicking on dropdown menu. call-to-action, home and exit buttons had hover and click events (CSS only).
+Based on mobile view after clicking on dropdown menu.
+Call-to-action, Home and Exit buttons/links had hover and click events (CSS only).

 Additional Notes:
 - The flat button SCSS file might appear more nested than necessary...it is.
 I was practicing nesting style rules so I may have gone a little overboard in my excitement.